Intrinsic and extrinsic photogalvanic effects in twisted bilayer graphene

 while in the presence of $\Delta_2$, which is invariant under $\mathcal{C}C_{2z}\mathcal{T}$, we have

 because the shift current LPGE is odd under $C_{2z}\mathcal{T}$.
 Finally, in the presence of $\Delta_3$, again invariant under $\mathcal{C}$, we have

 \emph{Intrinsic photocurrents} - The computed intrinsic photocurrents of TBG as a function of the incident frequency are shown in Fig. \ref{Fig2}, for chemical potentials at neutrality and for full occupation of the flat bands and for a range of twist angles.
 We first note their sizable magnitudes: Shift currents range around 100-500 ${\rm nm \; \mu A /V^2}$, which is comparable to the largest values found in 2D materials~\cite{Sauer23}, and injection currents display similar magnitudes if we take $\tau$ as typical lifetimes from transport experiments, 100-200 fs \cite{Monteverde10}.
 Regarding the frequency dependence, in addition to the general JDOS features anticipated, we observe that both $\sigma_{xyz}$ and $\eta_{xyz}$ change sign as the magic angle is crossed, a main result of this work.
 This sign reversal can be tracked back to a band inversion at the $\Gamma$ point when crossing the magic angle, where the $A_1$ and $A_2$ irrep labels of the flat bands at the zone center are interchanged \cite{Song19,Hejazi19}.
-This is similar to the sign change in the direction of the photocurrent when the conduction and valence bands are inverted in a semiconductor or insulator~\cite{Tan16,Cook17,Yan18,Sivianes23}, but notably also occurs in an approximate way when the bands inverted are both occupied and optical transitions occur to a third band.
-This feature suggests that these optical responses can be used to determine whether a given sample is above or below the magic angle in an absolute way, assuming the sign of the twist angle is known (the overall sign of $\sigma_{xyz}$ and $\eta_{xyz}$ flips for negative $\theta$).
+This is similar to the photocurrent direction change in a semiconductor or insulator when the conduction and valence bands are inverted ~\cite{Tan16,Cook17,Yan18,Sivianes23}, but notably also occurs in an approximate way when the bands inverted are both occupied and optical transitions occur to a third band.
+This suggests that these optical responses can be used to determine whether a given sample is above or below the magic angle in an absolute way, assuming the sign of the twist angle is known (the overall sign of $\sigma_{xyz}$ and $\eta_{xyz}$ flips for negative $\theta$).
 Alternatively, the effect can be used to screen for samples with the angle closest to the magic one by minimizing either response.